Updated on November 29, 2022

 These little arthropods are a primary trigger for both asthma and allergies.
 While they don’t bite like bed bugs, mosquitoes, or fleas, some of the symptoms may seem similar.

-Common symptoms of a dust mite reaction include asthma attacks, chest pain, coughing, itchy or red skin, itchy throat, post-nasal drip, runny or stuffy nose, sneezing, watery or irritated eyes, and wheezing.
+Common symptoms of a dust mite allergen reaction include asthma attacks, chest pain, coughing, red or itchy skin, itchy throat, post-nasal drip, runny or stuffy nose, sneezing, watery or irritated eyes, and wheezing.

 Symptoms will generally be worse when lying down or when indoors for long periods of time.

-Consult with a doctor if you exhibit these symptoms but aren’t sure whether you have a dust mite allergy.
+Of course, dust mite allergy symptoms could also be symptoms of a cold or flu.
+Consult with a doctor if you exhibit any symptoms but aren’t sure whether you have a dust mite allergy.
 An allergy test will provide you with a positive or negative diagnosis, usually in the same day.

 Related: Getting Rid of No-See-Ums